thakurrajputpankaj/Bookdex---Group-Project-Capstone/README.md

    User can add the book to currently reading section where he can change the number of pages.

 8. **Daily Book Quotes:**
-   The app uses API to fetch randon quotes related to books, reading habits.
+   The app uses API to fetch random quotes related to books, reading habits.

 ---